To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The Hall at Patriot Place is an interactive museum and home to the New England Patriots Hall of Fame.
 Located next to Gillette Stadium, the Hall’s ten galleries tell the story of the team through interactive exhibits, video, and historic artifacts.
 A feature is the film Patriots Way, which plays on a 45-foot wide panoramic screen in a 150-seat theatre.
 A shop selling exclusive Patriots merchandise is on the premises.

 This pass entitles the bearer to complimentary Hall admission for 2.
 15% off at Proshop.
-15% off at CBS Scene and 20% off Hall special ticketed events.
+15% off at CBS Sporting Club and 20% off Hall special ticketed events.

 Isabella Stewart Gardner Museum